>> UNIT ONE COMING 1ST JANUARY 2020 <<

 Paper (I recommend 220gsm thickness), pencil and anything you can use to colour.
 A cheap way to start is a 72 pack of coloured pencils.

-I will alternate between copic markers, coloured pencils, watercolour pencils, watercolour, acrylic, oils and a digital tablet (using primarily Photoshop) throughout this course in order to provide a vast array of learning for a multitude of mediums.
+I alternate between copic markers, coloured pencils, watercolour pencils, watercolour, acrylics, oils and digital (primarily using ProCreate) throughout the course in order to provide a vast array of learning for a multitude of mediums.

 Learn Colouring Course Outline